 But the thing is I’m not running a big business, I don’t have a team, I have barely any income yet so hardly a P&L and I’m pleased to say no crisis so far, little celebrations have become my focus!

-The point is, you don’t know what you don’t know and running your own business isn’t easy, I mean if it was, everyone would do it right?
+The point is, you don’t know what you don’t know and being self employed and running your own business isn’t easy, I mean if it was, everyone would do it right?

 I’ve learnt so much already, I’ve got a clear plan and I know where I’m going to need help.
 My network is growing, enquiries are rolling in and I’m loving every minute … but I know for sure as months 2 -12 fly by I’m going to learn so much more and can’t wait to see what 2020 brings my way.